KayEm06/Linux-privilege-escalation/PATH.md

 # Path

 PATH is an environmental variable that contains directories where to find executable files.
 Whenever a binary such as "ls" is used, the shell refers to the PATH and searches each directory in the order they appear to retrieve the absolute path of the binary.
-You can view your PATH by running
+You can return the details of the PATH variable with,
 ```
 echo $PATH
 ```